-The Honorable Jimmie V. Reyna ’75, Circuit Judge for the United States Court of Appeals for the Federal Circuit and the first Latino to serve on the country’s second highest court, will deliver the 167th College commencement address at the University of Rochester on Sunday, May 21.
+The Honorable Jimmie V. Reyna ’75, Circuit Judge for the United States Court of Appeals for the Federal Circuit and the first Latino to serve on this court, will deliver the 167th College commencement address at the University of Rochester on Sunday, May 21.

 At the ceremony, Reyna will be bestowed the Charles Force Hutchison and Marjorie Smith Hutchison Medal, the University’s highest alumni award presented for career achievements and notable service.